 Some consider sustainable investing to be different to socially responsible investing, whilst others consider them to be the same thing (or close to it).

-Beyond the traditional approach to investing of focussing primarily on financial return, sustainable investing might include the consideration of:
+Beyond the traditional approach to investing of focussing primarily on financial return, sustainable investing might:

-– reducing negative environmental impact (one example might be greenhouse gas emissions)
+– Reduce negative environmental impact (one example might be reducing greenhouse gas emissions)

 If you want to add in the components of socially responsible or ethical investing, other factors or values that might be considered might be: